Kevin487/one-click-hugo-cms/site/content/_index.md

       text: We welcome all sorts of artwork, which include digital pieces that convey positive emotions.
 values:
     heading: Our values
-    text: Art is an amazing part of human culture but it has a dark side too – one of colonialism and mindless abuse of monopoly and ecomerce.
+    text: Art is an amazing part of human culture but it has a dark side too – one of colonialism and mindless abuse of monopoly and e-commerce.
 We want to turn this around and return the art trade to the art's exhilarating, empowering and unifying nature.
 We love to create a hub of individual artists and give them the opportunity to create and sell their artwork.
 ---